Distributed Prescribed-Time Observer for Nonlinear Systems in Block-Triangular Form: Main Result

-We perform Lyapunov analysis to show the FT-GUAS property of the error system \eqref{eq:errorthm}.
-The proof is constructive in a sense that we derive an explicit upper bound of the distributed state estimation error that converges to zero as $t\to t_0+T$.
+\begin{proof}[Proof of Theorem~\ref{thm:newthm}] We perform Lyapunov analysis to show the E-FGUAS property of the transformed error system \eqref{eq:transformederror} and then establish the E-FGUAS property of the original error system \eqref{eq:errorthm}.
+The proof is constructive in the sense that we derive an explicit upper bound of the distributed state estimation error that converges to zero as $t\to t_0+T$.